bseo97/Fabflix/README.md

-# decurb Project 5 - Scalable Deployment with Docker and Kubernetes
+# Decurb - Scalable Deployment with Docker and Kubernetes

 ## General